branchard/fast-speedtest-api/README.md

 ## FAQ
 ### How to get app token ?
-Go on [fast.com](https://fast.com/), open your browser devtools, go on `Network` tab and copy the token on the request url that looks like `https://api.fast.com/netflix/speedtest?https=true&token=<the-token>&urlCount=5`
+Go on [fast.com](https://fast.com/), open your browser devtools, go on `Network` tab and copy the token on the request url that looks like `https://api.fast.com/netflix/speedtest?https=true&token=<the-token>&urlCount=5`.
+If no token is defined, then API try to parse token from speedtest website.

 ## TODO
 - Better verbose mode